IGieckI/Smart-Greenhouse/README.md

 #### `POST /api/data`

 Ingestion endpoint consumed by `lw-client` and `cw-client`.
-Both clients include `star_id` in the payload — the controller uses this to maintain `controller/data/topology.json`, which maps each `node_id` to the `star_id` of the Star it communicates through.
+Both clients include `star_id` in the payload, the controller uses this to maintain `controller/data/topology.json`, which maps each `node_id` to the `star_id` of the Star it communicates through.

 ```
 POST http://localhost:3001/api/data
 Content-Type: application/json

 {
-  "star_id": "3C0F02EB",
+  "star_id": "1234567890",
   "node_id": 123456,
   "timestamp": 1750000000,
   "air_temp": 25.3,